-- give away sweets to little children in a big store and create a riot during rush hours.
+- give away sweets to little children from the shelves in a big store (without parents noticing) and create a riot during rush hours.

 - buy gendered toys, change colours (pink) or other details unconspicuously and give them back to the store.
 Variation: sew clothes so they are even tighter (e.g. bottoms of pants) and give them back.